COSMOS 2019 \\ I̶n̛t͘e͟rf̕e̢ren̵ce

 A proof of concept for I̶n̛t͘e͟rf̕e̢ren̵ce was premiered at Bluedot Festival 19 – 21 July 2019.

-I̶n̛t͘e͟rf̕e̢ren̵ce created by Julie Freeman, as part of COSMOS, the international artists commission and residency for the Lovell Telescope.
+I̶n̛t͘e͟rf̕e̢ren̵ce was created by Julie Freeman, as part of COSMOS, the international artists commission and residency for the Lovell Telescope.
 Produced by Abandon Normal Devices, commissioned by Jodrell Bank Observatory, Abandon Normal Devices and Cheshire East Council as part of SHIFT.
 Supported by University of Manchester, bluedot, Arup, Kuva, with public funds from Arts Council England (ACE) and CreativeXR, a joint collaboration between Digital Catapult and ACE.